-6.3 Minority Representation
+Minority Representation

 Another consideration that random districting ignores is the representation of racial minorities.
-The random districts are very majoritarian and are likely to produce few African-American or Hispanic representatives.
-To crudely, yet feasibly, capture, the effects of majority-minority districting plans, we generate districts on the basis of their racial composition.
-The county blocks with the largest African-American populations are placed in district 1, the second highest are placed into district 2, and so on.17
+The random districts are very majoritarian and are likely to produce few African American or Hispanic representatives.
+To crudely, yet feasibly, capture the effects of majority-minority districting plans, we generate districts on the basis of their racial composition.
+The county blocks with the largest African American populations are placed in district 1, the second highest are placed into district 2, and so on.

-Figure 9 reveals the distribution of polarization estimates.
-The mean score is 0.832 and the "p-value" with respect to the actual level is 0.012.
-Again while the difference is statistically significant, substantively the effect is only slightly more than 10 percent of the increase in polarization since the 1970s.
+The solid dark curve in Figure 5 reveals the distribution of polarization estimates.
+The mean score is .832 and the "p-value" with respect to the actual level is .012.
+Again while the difference is statistically significant, substantively the effect is only slightly more than 10% of the increase in polarization since the 1970s.
 This result is hardly surprising.
-Given that African-Americans represent only roughly 15 percent of the population, packing this population into as few as congressional districts as possible can only explain so much of the national pattern of polarization.
-Simulations based on Hispanic population or African-American plus Hispanic population generate slightly lower polarization scores.
+Given that African Americans represent only roughly 15% of the population, packing this population into as few congressional districts as possible can only explain so much of the national pattern of polarization.
+Simulations based on Hispanic population or African American plus Hispanic population generate slightly lower polarization scores.